ShradhaPandey/Directives-in-Angular/README.md

 or can generate by running this commmand: ng g d directive-name

 1. appBasicHighlight: accessing the dom elements directly using ElementRef
-2. appBetterHighlight: usind renderer and renderer.setStyle
+2. appBetterHighlight: using renderer and renderer.setStyle
+  To make it even more reactive: use @HostListener to react to any event on an element.

+  This will highlight the text on a mouse-over event and make background color as yellow.